kadena-community/kadena.js/packages/apps/docs/src/docs/reference/marmalade/ledger.md

 The `policy-manager.enforce-offer` function calls the `policy:enforce-offer` function in the stored token policies and the function is executed at step 0 of the `sale`.

+#### Capabilities

+The `offer` transaction must include the `OFFER` capability signed with the `seller` that owns the token.
+The `offer` transaction also requires the `marmalade-v2.guard-policy-v1.SALE` capability if you apply the guard-policy and define a sales guard for the token.

+Required capabilities and parameters for the `offer` function:

+- marmalade-v2.ledger.OFFER
+  - id
+  - seller
+  - amount
+  - timeout

+- marmalade-v2.guard-policy-v1.SALE
+  - token-id
+  - seller
+  - amount

 ### withdraw (cont)

 The `sale` pact includes a rollback step (step 0-rollback).